 In the past, a huge barrier to overcome was a very complicated tax system where I really had no idea how much of my income is mine, how much I owed to the IRS, and how much I could get back.
 This made it a little less motivating to want to save, just to get hit with a $15,000 tax bill at the end of the year.

 As a sole proprietor or independent contractor I can also write off a lot more against my income, including my health insurance premiums.
-It makes little sense to work for an employer to get a health insurance and a 401k and have to pay nearly 50% in income taxes.
+It makes little sense to work for an employer to get health insurance and a 401k and pay nearly 50% in income taxes.